nirbinyamin/ML_project/README.md

 > - For the **CNN**, the full training set (54,000 images) and development set (6,000 images) were used.
 > - For the **SVM**, only a subset of **10,000 images** was used for training to reduce runtime, as SVMs can be computationally intensive on large datasets.
 ---

+## Model Architectures

+### Convolutional Neural Network (CNN)

+The CNN model is designed to classify handwritten digits (0-9) from 28x28 grayscale images.
+Its architecture is as follows:

+- **Input**: 28x28 grayscale image (1 channel)
+- **Convolutional Layer 1**:
+  - 32 filters, 3x3 kernel, padding=1
+  - Activation: ReLU
+  - Max Pooling: 2x2
+- **Convolutional Layer 2**:
+  - 64 filters, 3x3 kernel, padding=1
+  - Activation: ReLU
+  - Max Pooling: 2x2
+- **Flatten**: Converts the output to a vector of size 7x7x64 = 3136
+- **Fully Connected Layer 1**:
+  - 128 neurons
+  - Activation: ReLU
+  - Dropout: 25% to prevent overfitting
+- **Fully Connected Layer 2 (Output Layer)**:
+  - 10 neurons (one per digit class)
+  - Activation: Softmax (applied via CrossEntropyLoss)

+**Training Details**:
+- Optimizer: Adam
+- Loss Function: CrossEntropyLoss
+- Early Stopping: Monitored on validation loss with a patience of 5 epochs
+- Maximum Epochs: 100

+---

+### Support Vector Machine (SVM)

+The SVM classifier is trained to classify digits using flattened image vectors (28x28 = 784 features).
+Three different kernels are used:

+- **Linear Kernel**
+- **Radial Basis Function (RBF) Kernel**
+- **Polynomial Kernel**

+**Hyperparameter Tuning**:
+- Conducted via Grid Search with 5-fold cross-validation.
+- Parameter grid:
+  - C: [0.1, 1, 10]
+  - gamma: ['scale', 0.01, 0.1] (for RBF and Polynomial)
+  - degree: [2, 3, 4] (for Polynomial)

+The best hyperparameters for each kernel are selected based on validation accuracy.

+**Note on 'scale' for gamma**:
+The `'scale'` option for the `gamma` parameter in SVM automatically sets `gamma = 1 / (n_features * X.var())`, where `n_features` is the number of features (784 for MNIST) and `X.var()` is the variance of the training data.
+This helps adapt the gamma value based on the data's distribution, providing a good default for RBF and Polynomial kernels.

 ## Project Structure

 The project is organized into the following main files and directories: